 The ancient corridors of the Atlantean ruins come alive with Creatures of the Night!
 Thriving on the plant life that has overtaken many of the ancient passageways, bats and other mammals have taken up residence here, feeding on foliage, fruits, and nectar in the darkness.
-These creatures of the night are arboreal and nocturnal, meaning that they tend to spend their time in the trees and are active at night.
+These creatures of the night are arboreal and nocturnal.
+This meaning that they tend to spend their time in the trees and are active at night.
 Fortunately, the darkness of the ruins allows you to see these animals moving around, even during the day!

 Brazilian Prehensile-Tailed Porcupine